 Arabic and Hebrew users can perform full text search and replace.
 In addition to searching and replacing simple text, you can also search and replace text with specific characteristics.
 These characteristics can include diacritical marks, Kashidas, special characters (for example, Alef), digits in different languages (for example, digits in Hindi), and more.

 To perform text find-and-replace, choose Edit > Find And Replace.

-In the Arabic script, a diacritic or a diacritical mark is a glyph used to indicate consonant length or short vowels.
+In the Arabic script, a diacritic or a diacritical mark is a glyph used to indicate the consonant length or short vowels.
 A diacritical mark is placed above or below the script.
-For better styling of text, or improved readability of certain fonts, you can control the vertical or horizontal position of diacritical marks:
+For better styling of text or improved readability of certain fonts, you can control the vertical or horizontal position of diacritical marks.

 Arabic and Hebrew users can apply glyphs from the default character set.
 However, to browse, select, and apply a glyph from the default character set or a different language set, use the Glyphs panel (Type > Glyphs)